 \end{lem} \begin{proof} Consider the arc starting at the circle which is disjoint from the domain containing $w_d$.
 There are three choices for that arc (shown by (A), by (B) and (C), and by (D) of Figure~\ref{f:elem}), since after entering a domain (and passing through the basepoint there) the arc should enter and therefore stop at the domain of $w_d$.
 A similar simple case-by-case analysis for the remaining two arcs shows that Figure~\ref{f:elem} lists all possibilities in this case. \end{proof} The further three possible choices of $w_d$ in the case of $(3,3,3,3)$ are all symmetric, hence (after possible rotations) the diagrams of Figure~\ref{f:elem} provide a complete list of elementary situations in the case of $(3,3,3,3)$.
-Before listing all elementary situtations for the remaining five possibilities of Figure~\ref{f:hexposs}, notice that if $w_d$ is in a domain which has an inner circle on its boundary which circle is not adjacent to any other domain (for example, in $(9,1,1,1)$ of Figure~\ref{f:elem} there are three such domains) then there is no elementary domains with this choice of $w_d$, since $w_d$ could be the only basepoint for the arc starting at the inner circle, but that is not allowed by our definition.
+Before listing all elementary situations for the remaining five possibilities of Figure~\ref{f:hexposs} we make an observation.
+Suppose that $w_d$ is in a domain which has an inner circle on its boundary which circle is not adjacent to any other domain.
+(For example, in $(9,1,1,1)$ of Figure~\ref{f:hexposs} there are three such domains.)
+Then there are no elementary situations with this choice of $w_d$, since $w_d$ could be the only basepoint for the arc starting at the inner circle, but that is not allowed by our definition.
 This observation cuts down the possible choices for the distinguished point $w_d$.

 \begin{lem} The elementary situations of the remaining five configurations of Figure~\ref{f:hexposs} (up to symmetry) are shown by Figure~\ref{f:tovabbi}.